Sojitz Corporation

 *1, *2: FY2018 serves as the base year, with Sojitz and its consolidated subsidiaries included in the scope.

 Includes carbon offsets from certificates.
-To accelerate our achievement of these goals, we are considering the introduction of internal carbon pricing under consideration.
+To accelerate our achievement of these goals, we are considering the introduction of internal carbon pricing.

 2. Scope 3 Targets